metajack/strophejs-plugins/stream-management/README.md

 ## Usage

-After you connected sucessfully to the XMPP server you can enable stream management:
+After you connected successfully to the XMPP server you can enable stream management:

 ```
 	connection.streamManagement.enable();
 ```